Rainyan/sourcemod-csgo-nitpick/README.md

 ### Server cvars

 ```
 sm_nitpick_version -- Version of this plugin.
-Set automatically.
+This is set automatically.
 sm_nitpick_vel_threshold -- Max acceptable velocity considered as accurate aim.
 sm_nitpick_ok_verbosity -- Whether to notify player of correct shots.
 ```